bethropolis/suplike-social-website/README.md

 with plugins you can extend the functionality of the app and add more features to the app.

+the plugin ui is on the admin dashboard.

 ## Admin dashboard
 <details  open>